-The neighbourhood area lies within the area administered by the Local Planning Authority of Dorset Council and is being prepared in the context of the adopted Christchurch and East Dorset Core Strategy (2014)4, the saved policies of the 2002 East Dorset Local Plan (saved policies)5, the Bournemouth, Christchurch, Poole, and Dorset Waste Plan (2019)6, and the Bournemouth, Christchurch, Poole, and Dorset Mineral Sites Plan (2019)7.
+The neighbourhood area lies within the area administered by the Local Planning Authority of Dorset Council and the neighbourhood plan is being prepared in the context of the adopted Christchurch and East Dorset Core Strategy (2014), the saved policies of the 2002 East Dorset Local Plan (saved policies), the Bournemouth, Christchurch, Poole, and Dorset Waste Plan (2019), and the Bournemouth, Christchurch, Poole, and Dorset Mineral Sites Plan (2019).

-It is also being prepared in the context of the emerging Dorset Council Local Plan (DCLP)8, which is expected to be adopted in 2026.
+It is also being prepared in the context of the emerging Dorset Council Local Plan (DCLP), which is expected to be adopted in 2027.